martyboggs/carbon/source/_posts/climate-change-status-2019.md

 ## Communication
 Many people have rejected the scientific consensus.
 Cutting carbon emissions can have other positive changes to the environment and to the economy.
 It's often a good idea to change your message to focus on the changes that people think are the most important.

+USE: Cleaner, safer, healthier.
+LOSE: Sustainable/sustainability.

+USE: Solving climate change.
+LOSE: Ending global warming.

+USE: Principles and priorities.
+LOSE: Values.

+USE: Reliable technology/energy.
+LOSE: Ground-breaking/State of the art.

+USE: New careers.
+LOSE: New jobs.

+USE: Peace of mind.
+LOSE: Security.

+USE: Consequences.
+LOSE: Threats/Problems.

+USE: Working together.
+LOSE: One world.

 ## Power Supply Auctions?
 reducing coal: power supply auctions 4 cents/ kW hour